jkedra/jkedra.github.io/_posts/2015-02-06-first-post.md

 ## Jekyll

-~

 [Markdown syntax][md] is simpler than HTML and [Jekyll] supports it out of the box.
-But there are myriad extensions for other formats as well including [Textile].
+There are myriad extensions for other formats as well including [Textile].

 Jekyll also offers powerful support for code snippets: